bhavjotkhurana/sat-math-questions/README.md

 ## Contents

 - **LaTeX Source Files**: The main documents and additional snippets for each topic.
-  - `sat_math_practice.tex`: The primary LaTeX document with the questions.
+  - `questions.tex`: The primary LaTeX document with the questions.
-  - `solutions.tex` (if available): The LaTeX document containing solutions.
+  - `solutions.tex`: The LaTeX document containing solutions.
   - Additional sections/snippets for extra questions in each category.
 - **PDFs**: Compiled versions of the documents for easy practice.